leomonta/Python_cpp_builder/README.md

 		"source_dirs": [
 			"directories where to search source files"
 		],
-		"temp_dir": "name of the temporary directory where to put object files" },
+		"temp_dir": "name of the directory where to put object files" },

 	"profile name": {